Food, Jordan, Middle Eastern Food

 8. Limonada / Limonana

 Limonada was my drink of choice in Jordan.
-It’s a popular drink in the middle east region, made of lemon juice and fresh mint leaves served frozen as a slushie.
+It’s a popular drink in the Middle East region, made of lemon juice and fresh mint leaves served frozen as a slushie.
 They call “smoothie” there but there is no dairy involved.
-For me, in order for something to be called a “smoothie” it has to contain creamy texture – otherwise, it’s a “slushie”.
+For me, in order for something to be called a “smoothie” it has to contain a creamy texture – otherwise, it’s a “slushie”.
 What do you think?
-Anyways, Limonana is the perfect drink to cool down on a relaxing hot afternoon by the pool.

 A refreshing glass of Limonana at Kempinski Ishtar